 Adrianna is a Historical Interpreter for the City of Toronto since 2007.
-Her love for theatre has led to many theatre-in-education projects through many museum houses: Gibson House, Colborne Lodge, Montgomery’s Inn, Zion Schoolhouse, Ontario Science Centre, and the ROM.
-She is currently part of the Colborne Lodge’s team where she participates in program delivery and development, including summer camp and special events.
-Adrianna also leads historical walks, talks, and tours at all her museum locations.
+Her love for storytelling has led to many theatre-in-education projects through many museum houses: Gibson House, Colborne Lodge, Montgomery’s Inn, Zion Schoolhouse, Ontario Science Centre, and the ROM.
+Adrianna toured Ontario in 2013 with “The Wharf” as an Irish immigrant coming to Canada with the Red Path Tall Ship 1812 Tour.
+She is currently part of the Colborne Lodge’s team where she participates in program delivery and development, including summer camp and special events, and social media digital storytelling.
+Adrianna also leads historical walks, talks, and tours at her museum locations.

 She has also written several unique theatrical experiences complete with interactive components, including hearth cooking workshops with edible history!
 As Playwright in Residence at Gibson House Museum and Zion Schoolhouse from 2008-2012, Adrianna created four theatrical productions and the outreach theatre program of “The Lost Ladies”.
 These events sell out quickly, and audiences adored Adrianna’s portrayal of Catherine Flinn in her theatre-in-situ play “Pratties & Point” calling her use of acting, history and improvisation “creative” and “wonderful” and “so imaginative”.
-You can bet Adrianna is coming back more unique events like this in the near future – here is a look at some of her projects:
+Here is a look at some of her projects:

 “Theatre-in-education specialist Adrianna Prosser’s transformation into Catherine Flinn will fascinate, touch your heart and entertain while you immerse yourself in this 1800s environment.
 Inspired by the intriguing reference to a young Irish immigrant in the Gibson household in the 1851 census, Adrianna’s research into diaries and documents of the Irish experience has enabled her to create a living Catherine whom visitors will come to admire and care about.
 Hear tales of the famine and what it was like to travel to Upper Canada.”